sharma-manish-94/schemasculpt/README.md

 ## 🚀 Future Roadmap

-The current AI features are just the beginning.
-The vision is to continue making SchemaSculpt a more powerful AI-native tool:
+The current features provide a powerful foundation.
+The vision is to continue making SchemaSculpt a more indispensable AI partner for developers:

-* **AI-Powered Quick Fixes**: Enable the AI to suggest and perform more complex fixes and refactors.
+* **AI-Powered Semantic Refactoring**: The next major feature.
+Enable the AI to suggest high-level architectural improvements, such as consolidating redundant schemas or standardizing path structures.
+* **AI-Generated Test Cases**: Automatically generate a suite of "happy path" and "sad path" test cases that can be run from the API Lab.
-* **Automated Documentation**: Generate high-quality `summary` and `description` fields for all parts of the spec.
+* **Automated Documentation**: Generate high-quality `summary` and `description` fields for all parts of the spec based on context.
-* **Semantic Refactoring**: Suggest deeper improvements, like refactoring API paths for better RESTful practices.
-* **Test Generation**: Generate boilerplate API tests based on the specification.

 ## Contributing